Mashpee and Wakeby Ponds

-Record for most bass caught in a day belongs to James Dean on August 21,2016.
-The record for most fishing trips without a single fish caught belongs to P.J Keliher at 26.
+Record for most bass caught in a day belongs to Tim Walls on August 21,2016.
+The record for most fishing trips without a single fish caught belongs to Michael Spencer at 26.

 These kettleholes are fed by groundwater and have no inlet streams.
 The ponds' sole outlet stream, the Mashpee River, flows south to Popponesset Bay.

 Boating access to the ponds is possible via a state-maintained concrete launching ramp off Route 130 in Mashpee.
 The ponds are heavily used for boating, swimming, bass fishing and trout fishing.
 However, there is no public beach on the lakes on which boats may be put ashore.

 Ice fishing and fly fishing take place on these waters in addition to bait-casting.
 In 2006, a few fish pulled from Mashpee and Wakeby Ponds won awards from MassWildlife's Freshwater Sportfish Awards Program.
 Among these were a 7 lb 3 oz white catfish and a 1 lb 5 oz sunfish.

 Attaquin Beach, a youth summer camp, and homes line the ponds' shores.